Red light camera: United States

 In 2014, a bill was introduced in the United States House of Representatives attempting to prohibit red light cameras on federally funded highways and in the District of Columbia.

+Canada

+In 2019, Ottawa, the capital of Canada, pledged a Road Safety Reserve Fund that would use revenue generated from red light camera tickets to further improve road safety, however a 2025 audit report revealed that none of the $41 million in red light camera tickets generated between 2021 to 2024 was transferred to the fund.

 Italy

 In 2010, it was revealed that the municipality of Segrate, Italy, two nearby traffic lights had been synchronized such that drivers were coerced to either break the speed limit or pass during the red light.
 This was investigated as a deliberate fraud to increase the income from tickets.
 It took months before the machines were eventually dismantled by the Guardia di Finanza.

 Alternatives

 A red light camera is not the only countermeasure against red-light running.
-Others include increasing the visibility distance and conspicuity of the traffic light so it is more likely to attract the driver's attention in time for him or her to stop, re-timing lights so drivers will encounter fewer red ones, increasing the duration of the yellow light between the green and the red, adding a "clearance" phase to the intersection's traffic signals, during which all directions have a red light.
+Others include increasing the visibility distance and conspicuity of the traffic light so it is more likely to attract the driver's attention in time for the driver to stop, re-timing lights so drivers will encounter fewer red ones, increasing the duration of the yellow light between the green and the red, adding a "clearance" phase to the intersection's traffic signals, during which all directions have a red light.
 It has been posited that the regulatory minimum yellow duration has been decreased over the years, that this is a cause of the increase in red-light running, and that the latter countermeasures amount to a reversion to earlier, longer regulated yellow-light durations.